JohnPhm/JohnPhm/README.md

-- 👋 Hi, I’m @JohnPhm
+- 👋 Hi, my name is John Pham and I am a rising third year college student majoring in Computer Science.
-- 👀 I’m interested in ... becoming a full stack software engineer or data scientist
+- 👀 I’m interested in machine learning/AI, data science, and everything about raspberry pi's.
-- 🌱 I’m currently learning ...
-Java, Python, C++, and other CS related things
+- 🌱 I’m currently learning Java, Python, and C++
-- 💞️ I’m looking to collaborate on ... learning
+- 💞️ I’m looking to collaborate on Leetcode and preparing for technical interviews.
 - 📫 How to reach me ...
 Gmail: itsjohnphm@gmail.com

 <!---